rohan-kiratsata/nativecn/README.md

 - `--dir <directory>` - Target directory for components (default: './components/ui')
 - `--overwrite` - Overwrite existing components

-### Generate theme preset file (optional. this is asked to be done automatically when you run `npx nativecn init`.
-Use this if you want a more fine-grained control over the preset file.)
+### Generate theme preset file (optional)

+This is asked to be done automatically when you run `npx nativecn init`.
+Use this if you want a more fine-grained control over the preset file.

 ```bash
 npx nativecn preset